 Co-investigators: Mr John McNaught

-Project Team (NaCTeM): William Black, Dr. Makoto Miwa, Dr. Andrew Rowley.
+Past team members (NaCTeM): Mr. William Black, Dr. Makoto Miwa, Dr. Rafal Rak, Dr. Andrew Rowley.

 Information about the latest Europe PMC developments can be found via the following channels: Europe PMC blog and two Europe PMC Twitter accounts provides more information about latest developments: